120 and 220 film are both medium format films that come on film spools. Until 2018, they were the last medium format films being sold.

 Recently, there was some hand rolled Lucky Brand 220 rolls available on eBay.
 However, it has been months since I've seen any.

-Medium Format Camera Compatibility
+Medium Format Camera Compatibility with 120 and 220

 Medium format cameras that have removable film backs may be able to use both film formats.
 The Mamiya RB67 would be an example of a camera capable of using both films with the correct film back.